RobZombie9043/horizon-es-de/README.md

 - Create a folder called `theme-customizations` in the main Horizon theme folder and then create a subfolder named `artwork` resulting in a folder structure `~ES-DE/themes/horizon-es-de/theme-customizations/artwork/`
 - Copy your custom carousel images to that `artwork` folder
 - They should be named `${system.theme}.jpg`, For example for `snes` you would create an image called `snes.jpg`
-  - Note that images will be required to be provided for all systems that want to be used or else a default fallback image will be used.
-The existing images included with the theme could be copied across to this folder for any systems that you would want to keep using the exiting images for.
+  - Note that custom images only need to be supplied for the systems to be customized and the default system image will be used for any other systems.
   - The carousel images use an aspect ratio of 0.65:1 so if images that are provided use a different aspect ratio to this they will be cropped which may cut off parts of the image and not look good.
 - Change the theme color scheme to `Custom` and the artwork from the custom folder will be used.

-- The original theme artwork can be found [here](https://www.mediafire.com/file/hk8jp4mlk2ltqy5/theme-customizations.zip/file) and can be used by unzipping the included theme-customization folder to the theme folder.
+- The original theme artwork can be found [here](https://www.mediafire.com/file/6zf85zqfydlhzge/theme-customizations.zip/file) and can be used by unzipping the included theme-customization folder to the theme folder.

 ## **Acknowledgements**